code4recovery/code4recovery.github.io/docs/2-projects.md

 Whether you use Wordpress or Django, or any other web platform, we have an open-source solution to help you publish recovery meeting information, so that addicts can meet and recover from addiction.

+- *All Recovery Groups Welcome*: Alcohol, narcotics, gambling, benzos, uppers, downers, lefters and righters, as long as your community attends meetings to discuss recovery, you can use this app to help organize and recover from addiction.
+- *Easy to use, accessible graphic interface*: 12 Step Meeting List (TSML) applications turn meeting info into clickable entries, so your users can easily find and attend meetings.
+- *Web conferencing*: Groups can include web conferencing information to create one-click joining
+- *Mapping*: Users can instantly see maps of the meeting destination.

 ### 12 Step Meeting List Wordpress Plugin `Production`

 12 Step Meeting List (TSML) is an open-source WordPress plugin that helps recovery organizations list their local weekly meetings.

+#### Key Features

+- 700+ active installations
+- Easiest way to include your area meetings on Meeting Guide App for iOS and android
+- Pretty cool team

+#### History

 TSML entered production for Santa Clara County AA on May 2, 2014, and was made available on the WordPress Plugin Directory exactly one year later.
 It is currently in use by hundreds of recovery organizations.

+#### Quick Links for TSML Wordpress Plugin

 - [Demo](https://demo.code4recovery.org/meetings)
 - [WordPress Plugin Directory](https://wordpress.org/plugins/12-step-meeting-list)